Explicit Koszul-dualizing bimodules in bordered Heegaard Floer homology: Introduction

 \subsection{Acknowledgements}

-I would like to thank Peter Ozsv\'ath for suggesting this problem, and to him and Zolt\'an Szab\'o for many helpful discussions in the course of writing this paper.
+I would like to thank Peter Ozsv\'ath for suggesting this problem, and him and Zolt\'an Szab\'o for many helpful discussions in the course of writing this paper.
+Finally, I would like to thank the referee for pointing out various improvements to the presentation in the paper.